SUN with MOON Wheelock Place Review

 My friend said the Apple Beer was quite light with a slight Apple flavour.
 She also had a Plum Soda which was nice as well.
 As for the Concord Grape juice, it was delicious though very sweet; I added some water to dilute it and it was still sweet!
 We were quite full from dinner and decided to only have 1 dessert, so I ordered the Homemade Kurogoma Pudding (Black Sesame pudding).
-My friends didn’t try that before and though it was good.
+My friends didn’t try that before and thought it was good.

 Lunch with Mum and friend